KyleKim107/TodoAppWIthAws/README.md

-# Todo-App with AWS services
+# Todo-App with AWS Services

-# Introduction
+## Introduction
-- Superficially, this is a simple todo app that supports adding and removing items from the todo list.
-The business logic for the service only includes CRUD operations (Create, Read, Update, Delete).
-- The primary focus of this project is to utilize and understand various AWS services.
-Secondly, it aims to deploy these services publicly.
-Lastly, it emphasizes implementing a 24/7 uninterrupted service using Nginx.
+This project is a simple Todo app that supports adding and removing items from the todo list, with business logic limited to CRUD operations (Create, Read, Update, Delete).
+The primary focus is to utilize and understand various AWS services, deploy the app publicly, and ensure a 24/7 uninterrupted service using Nginx.

 # Stack
-- Framework: Spring Boot
+- **Framework:** Spring Boot
-- DB: MariaDB
+- **Database:** MariaDB
-- Front-end: Mustache (To create dynamic HTML)
+- **Front-end:** Mustache (To create dynamic HTML)
   - Mustache is known for its simple and intuitive syntax.
 It uses a minimalist approach with just a few tags, making it easy to learn and use.
-- Spring Security, Data JPA
+- **Other Technologies:** Spring Security, Spring Data JPA, JUnit 5
-- NginX
+- **Web Server:** NginX
+- **CI/CD:**
-- AWS
+  - **Travis CI:**
+    - Runs integration tests for new commits on the repository
-  - S3
+    - Builds the project and pushes the build files to S3
-    -
-  - CodeDeploy
+  - **S3 & CodeDeploy [CD]:**
+    - After CI, Travis CI triggers CodeDeploy, which then pulls the build zip file from S3 and deploys it to EC2
-  - EC2
+- **Hosting:** EC2
--

-# 클라우드를 이용한 게시판 페이지
+# Architecture
 ![img.png](img.png)

-# 게시판 메인 페이지
+# Key features and functionality

+## Main page
 ![](images/메인_페이지.png)

-# 글 등록
+## Register Todo-List
 ![](images/게시글_등록.png)

-# 등록 확인
+## Google Login
 ![](images/적용_확인.png)

-# Google Login
+#